 “Pastor Bob” holds both Master of Divinity and Doctor of Ministries degrees from Trinity Evangelical Divinity School.
 His responsibilities include shepherding those among the congregation who primarily attend worship services at the Woodridge Campus; and serving as one of the church’s able contingent of preaching pastors.

 In 2009, Bob was widowed when the Lord called home his beloved wife of 41 years, Linda.
 But six years later, on December 31, 2015, God opened a new door, and he was blessed in marriage to Vickie Hubbard, whom he had met through Live Oaks.
-Bob has three children (two sons and a daughter), and five grandchildren who are scattered throughout the Midwest; he and Vickie visit them whenever opportunity allows.
+Bob has three children (two daughters and a son), and five grandchildren who are scattered throughout the Midwest; he and Vickie visit them whenever opportunity allows.
 Since moving to The Villages, walking and playing golf have become his main recreational activities of choice, along with enjoying gatherings with Vickie’s family, many of whom live nearby.

 Southern Oaks Campus Pastor